"

 Common Teaching Strategies

-According to Paths to Literacy, here are some ways to help promote learning among students with multiple disabilities:
+Paths to Literacy offers the following ways to help promote learning among students with multiple disabilities:

 • Promote development of cognitive skills through active participation with hands-on materials (e.g. exploring big/little, wet/dry, heavy/light).

-• Focus on establishing a recognized means of communication that is consistently reinforced and built upon by the family and all members of the team.
-For example, if a child is using objects to communicate choices (i.e. selecting one from a choice of two items at snack time, such as an apple and a cracker), then these objects should be incorporated into literacy activities.
+• Establish a recognized means of communication that all members of the team and family can consistently reinforce.
+For example, if a child uses objects to communicate choices (i.e. selecting one from a choice of two items at snack time, such as an apple and a cracker), then these objects should be incorporated into literacy activities.

-• Vocabulary should be familiar to the child and should be presented in a way that is clear and consistent.
-To the extent possible, using the same terms across settings (including home and school) will support learning.
+• Vocabulary should be familiar to the child and should be presented in a clear and consistent way.
+To the extent possible, using the same terms across settings, including home and school, will support learning.
 Are they shoes or sneakers?
 Belly or tummy?
 These may seem like small differences, but to someone who is just developing formal language skills, consistency may be helpful.

 • Provide exposure to a wide variety of literacy materials, using real objects and adaptations to make them as accessible as possible to an individual student.
-Be sure that books and other literacy materials are available at home and in the classroom.
-This may include storyboxes, experience books (written by the student as well as by others in the class), and books with braille, tactile symbols, and real objects.
+Be sure that books and other literacy materials are available at home and in the classroom, including storyboxes, experience books (written by the student as well as by others in the class), and books with braille, tactile symbols, and real objects.

 • Avoid miniature representations, as these are often not meaningful to children with visual impairments and additional disabilities.
 For example, a section of a seat belt may be a better representation of a car than a small, matchbox car.
 Similarly, with a weather chart, cotton balls for clouds or snow and glue drops for rain are not as meaningful as a wool hat or an umbrella.